 Johan Eriksson and Giampiero Giacomello

-Part 2: Political Responses in a Complex Environment
+Part II: Political responses in a complex environment

 Miguel Alberto Gomez and Christopher Whyte